-"I like this bookit is practical, nurturing and encouraging.
+"I like this book—it is practical, nurturing, and encouraging.
 I enjoy the ease with which it is written.
 It is like hearing from my mother.
 There is a comfort in it.
-I will recommend this to parents and youth workers who are looking for guidance, comfort and practical means to create a solid foundation for their children."
+I will recommend this to parents and youth workers who are looking for guidance, comfort, and a practical means to create a solid foundation for their children."

 "This book shows parents how to help their children avoid fear and hate in reaction to the fearful events that life brings.
 Knox is idealistic and optimistic, yet practical and grounded in her advice.
 Her insights will help many parents understand how to give their children strength without making them insensitive."